Overview

 Updating OTP summary reports

-After retrieving OTP data with report_otp()
+After retrieving OTP data with report_otp() you may wish

 to use it to update OTP summary reports and data archives.
 This can be

-done using the update_otp_report()
+done using the update_otp_report() function.

-By default update_otp_report()
+By default update_otp_report() updates internal and

 external OTP summaries, as well as both AM and PM “raw” data files.
 The